-modules.netbox.create_device(name, role, model, manufacturer, site)
+modules.netbox.create_device(name, role, model, manufacturer, site) New in version 2019.2.0.
 Create a new device with a name, role, model, manufacturer and site.
 All these components need to be already in Netbox.

 name The name of the device, e.g., edge_router